HackBulgaria/Ruby-on-Rails-1/Application/4-Tracks/README.md

 Playlist is an ordered collection of tracks.
 A neat functionality is that we can search tracks.

-I want you to test out an idea.
-Implement `Playlist#each`, that returns an enumerator if no block given.
-That way, we can get all the benefits of including Enumerable, without polluting the class with a ton of methods.

 ```ruby
 class Playlist
   def self.from_yaml(path)